 Climate Corps AmeriCorps

-Climate Corps AmeriCorps (CCAC) is a specialized track in the Climate Corps Fellowship program that utilizes AmeriCorps Members to serve disadvantaged communities.
-This bridge-to-career program adds cost-effective, mission driven, and easily deployed Fellows to municipal and community-based organizations across California.
-CCAC Fellows are emerging climate protection leaders who implement energy, water, and waste reduction projects in environmentally and economically underserved areas.
+Climate Corps AmeriCorps (CCAC) is a specialized track in the Climate Corps Fellowship program that utilizes AmeriCorps funding to serve environmentally and economically underserved communities across California.
+This program provides municipalities and nonprofits with cost-effective, high quality Fellows that advance sustainability programs relating to resource reduction, K-12 education, and community outreach.
+Fellows that serve in CCAC are mission driven, emerging climate protection leaders who gain career experience while meaningfully contributing to the environmental field.
 CCAC is a program of Bay Area Community Resources in collaboration with Strategic Energy Innovations.

 Key Program Differences